Blog|

 Lack of navigation using a keyboard

 Several people have trouble using a mouse or trackpad.
-You must ensure that a keyboard can be used to browse your website to make it usable.
+You must ensure that a website is navigable by keyboard only without use of a mouse.
 The aim is to make website components keyboard focusable (so that users may choose items with the arrow keys) and eventually interactive (for example, opening a link).

 Text in the wrong font

 Although screen readers may help people who are blind understand your content, they are not always accurate.
-Screen readers may be allowed to use a suitable typeface, which improves a website’s accessibility.
+Allow screen readers to use a suitable typeface, which improves a website’s accessibility.

 When picking a font for your website, use a straightforward style.
 Arial, Lucida Sans, and Helvetica are a few examples.
-A typeface designed particularly for people with dyslexia or other visual cognitive impairments may also be used.
+Use a typeface particularly for people with dyslexia or other visual cognitive impairments.

 Heading hierarchy